 General ACSA or PACS

 Non-General Officers commanding territorial or field commands

 Officers who are still active are in standard font, with their grade and ranking dates.

-If they hold a General officer grade in both the US Regular Army and the US Volunteers, both are listed.
+If an officer holds a General grade in both the US Regular Army and the US Volunteers, both are listed.

-If they command one of the listed territorial or field commands, it is also listed after their grade and ranking dates.
+If an officer commands one of the listed territorial or field commands, this is listed after their grade and ranking dates.

 Those whose service has ended or is otherwise interrupted are in italic font.

 The reason for their interruption or end is listed; this may be one of KIA (killed in action), DOW (died of wounds), Died (of non-combat causes), Resigned, Retired, commission expired, mustered out, Discharged, or one of several other reasons, etc.